pf55351/eva/frontend/README.md

-# eva
+# eva front-end
 Ethereum Verification Address
-Simple React single page application that checks if an ethereum address is valid
+Single page application written in React that checks if an ethereum address is valid